 If you want a corporate website, blog or minimally custom dynamic website, the best option to use is a content management system (CMS).
-A CMS is a open-source software that allows users to create, manage, and modify content on a website without the need for specialized technical knowledge.
+A CMS is an open-source software that allows users to create, manage, and modify content on a website without the need for specialized technical knowledge.
 The website owner does not need to have any technical programming knowledge to be able to manage his/her company website.

-It will then create a situation whereby any time you want an update (even something as basic as uploading latest company news), you will have to call your web designer to do it for you.
+It will then create a situation whereby any time you want an update (even something as basic as uploading the latest company news), you will have to call your web designer to do it for you.
 In most cases, you will have to pay the designer per update you carry out on your website.

 QUESTION 7: How long will it take you to conclude the project?

 Asking about the timeline for any web design project is important.
 This way you can pin the developer to a schedule.
 Without a specific timeline, your designer may abandon your job to work on some other “more urgent” projects.

 I have had clients who gave out web design contracts and for more than 6 months their websites were still under construction.

 Another advantage of this is that having a timeline ensures you monitor your project based on agreed milestones.

 Caution: If your designer will not give a specific time schedule, firmly demand it and ask him to put it down in writing.